sagemath/sagewiki_to_gh-2022-10-10/prep/2010/sessions.md

 === Session II -  ===

- * Group discussion on classroom design (Karl-Dieter, 30 min)
+ * Group discussion on designing classroom use (Karl-Dieter, 30 min)
  * Interacts (Jason, 20 min)
    * How to make
    * Helpful resources